 Details can be added by using different colors of wool or, as in the case of the eyes and tail for the mouse above, I used cuttings of embroidery floss and needle felted them in place.
 For my mouse, this worked fine, because it isn't going to be handled roughly or by very young children (or pets) who might pull them out and swallow them.It is important to keep safety a top priority when designing toys!For greater strength and durability, only felt wool to wool.
 The unique property of wool that allows it to "stick" to itself creates a stronger bond than wool to other materials, such as the cotton floss.
 Please keep this in mind when you design your figures.

 For ideas, I have used the books Magic Wool and More Magic Wool (pictured at left).
 Although it is not suggested in either book to needle felt your figures, the combination of their techniques and needle felting I have found creates a stronger more durable result.
-(Click on the book cover to be transported to the page where a detailed description of that book can be found.)

 Be safe and have fun!